Hidetaka

 I want to protect you.
 I like you, I love you.
 I wish for your country's independence and eternal glory… but even if this is selfish, you are all I have.
 How can I convey these words, this sincerity?

 At ten years old, my family, struggling in poverty, sent me, the youngest, as a servant.
-A long journey, a ship, and then a cozy, luxurious house deep in the forest.
-As soon as I arrived, I was overcome with seasickness and collapsed, but a hand patted my back.
+After a long journey by boat, I arrived at a small, elegant house deep in the forest.
+As soon as I arrived, I collapsed from seasickness, and a hand patted my back.
 That was my first meeting with you.

-When the lady of the house tried to cut off my braids.
+When the lady of the house tried to cut off my braided hair.

-"I like these braided pigtails."
+"I like this braided hair."
 You gently stroked the ends of my hair.

-"Aren't they mine anyway?
-I can do whatever I want with them, right?"
+"It's mine anyway, isn't it?
+I can do whatever I want with it."

-It wasn't a touch of possessiveness, but a tender gesture.
+It wasn't possessiveness, but a tender touch.
 Perhaps it was from that moment on.

 Years later, influenced by the March 1st Movement, I became a courier for the independence movement.
 When you caught me hiding a note, you didn't get angry.
 You just looked at me intently and said,